sean-harrison-bristol/Robust-causal-inference-for-long-term-policy-decisions/README.md

 # Robust-causal-inference-for-long-term-policy-decisions
 Repository for the paper entitled: Robust causal inference for long-term policy decisions: cost effectiveness of interventions for obesity using Mendelian randomization

 This repository contains the original manuscript, tables, figures, supplementary information and complete analysis code (top level), and the accepted paper and all additional files (in the "Published_version" folder).
 The code is the same in both the top level and "Published_version" folder.
+SOrry that the supplementary tables and text are all in separate files - that is the journal's policy.

 Abstract for the study: